natasha-dudek/biology-AI-reading-group/index.md

 ### When and how we meet

-During Summer 2020 we will be meeting once every two weeks on Tuesdays from 2-3pm via Zoom calls. **Please be respectful to the speaker and the other attendees and arrive a couple of minutes early**, just as you would for an in-person presentation.
-Meetings will begin at 2pm sharp.
+During Summer 2020 we will be meeting once every two weeks on Tuesdays from 2-3 pm via Zoom calls. **Please be respectful to the speaker and the other attendees and arrive a couple of minutes early**, just as you would for an in-person presentation.
+Meetings will begin at 2 pm sharp.

 For specific dates please refer to the schedule.